vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ## Stage 2: Run minikube

-Now that the `tanzu` CLI and plugins are installed, we can continue with the rest of the installation.
-The Tanzu Application Platform supports minikube for local installations so you must start minikube on your PC using specific settings as detailed below.
+Now that the `tanzu` cli and plugins are installed, you can start up your Minikube Kubernetes cluster.
+The Tanzu Application Platform supports Minikube for local installations as long as some specific configuration settings have been set.

 {{% note %}}
-If you have existing applications running on Minikube already, it may be best to define a new minikube profile for your Tanzu Application Platform installation using the switch "`–p tap`".
-If you choose to do this, remember to use the same profile for each minikube command below.
+If you have existing applications running on Minikube, it may be best to define a new minikube profile for your Tanzu Application Platform installation using the `-p <profile-name>` switch.
+If you choose to do this, remember to use the same profile switch for each minikube command below.
 {{% /note %}}

+<p><strong>
-1. Start minikube with 8 CPUs, 12 GB RAM, and version 1.22 of Kubernetes.
+1. Start Minikube with 8 CPUs, 12 GB RAM, and version 1.22 of Kubernetes.
+</strong></p>

 {{< tabpane >}}
 {{< tab header="Windows" >}}